d-beck/shopify-partner-agreement/shopify-partner-terms.md

 **“Development Store”** means a store created in the Partner Dashboard that is used by a Partner for (a) testing purposes, or (b) for the development and transfer of a Merchant Store to a Merchant.

-**“Experts Marketplace”** means Shopify’s program for Experts that matches enrolled Experts with Merchants seeking assistance with their business.
+**“Experts Marketplace”** means Shopify’s program for Experts that surfaces Expert profiles on [Experts Marketplace](https://experts.shopify.com/) and may match enrolled Experts with Merchants seeking assistance with their business.

 **“Merchant”** means an individual or business that uses the Service to sell products or services.